sanger-pathogens/Farm_blast/README.md

 Installation
 ------------

-Prerequistes:
+Prerequisites:
   * [NCBI BLAST] [NCBI BLAST] blast+, and optionally blastall, installed and their commands in your path
   * [Fastaq] [Fastaq] >= v0.1
   * [Farmpy] [Farmpy] >= v0.2

-Once the preequisites are installed, run the tests:
+Once the prerequisites are installed, run the tests:

     python3 setup.py test